pattichis/AIM/README.md

 # AIM
-This repo contains links to datasets and models associated with:
+This repo contains select links to datasets and models associated with:

 A.S.
 Panayides *et al.*, “Artificial Intelligence in Medical Image Analysis: Advances, Clinical Translation, and Emerging Frontiers,” submitted to
 *IEEE Journal of Biomedical and Health Informatics*, 2025.